 One of the biggest stories in the video game industry last year was that Microsoft was acquiring ZeniMax Media, the company behind major game publisher Bethesda.
 While the completion of this deal is significant and means that many of Bethesda's published games will be Xbox exclusives going forward, Deathloop isn't.
 In fact, it's a PS5 exclusive.

-This new first-person shooter is from Arkane, the developers of Dishonored and Prey.
-If you’re a fan of those games and want to know what the studio is doing next, this is everything we know about the Deathlop following its appearance at many PlayStation events and its March 2021 Game Informer cover story.
+The developers of Dishonored and Prey are working on another stealth-action immersive sim.
+If you’re a fan of those games and want to know what the studio is doing next, this is everything we know about the Deathlop following its appearance at many PlayStation events.

 When is the Deathloop release date?

-Originally, Deathloop was going to be a launch title for the PS5.
-The game was pushed to Q2 2021, with the developers citing complications in development during the switch to working from home during the Covid-19 pandemic as the reason for the delay.
-Bethesda confirmed the new release date on the day of the PS5's launch.
+Originally, Deathloop was going to be a launch title for the PS5, which means it would’ve come out on November 12, 2020.
+Before that could happen, the game was pushed to Q2 2021.
+At the time, its developers cited challenges in working from home during the Covid-19 pandemic as the reason for the delay.

 Is there a Deathloop trailer?

-Yes, a new trailer for Deathloop was shown off during February 25's State of Play.
+Yes, a new extended gameplay video for Deathloop was shown off during July 8’s State of Play.
 Check it out below:

 Will Deathloop ever come to Xbox and PC?